-- Do you find that you are doing what you most value? - Do you pursue personal and professional growth? - Are you balancing work with play? - Do you have an activity outside of work that is both renewing and challenging? - Do you make time for reflection and spiritual development? - Do you spend too much time meeting obligations? - Are you present for those you care about?
+- Do you find that you are doing what you most value? - Do you pursue personal and professional growth? - Are you balancing work with play? - Do you make time for reflection and spiritual development? - Do you spend too much time meeting obligations? - Are you present for those you care about?